 Custody is not necessarily an “all or nothing” proposition, with one parent being awarded physical custody and the other parent getting visitation rights to see the children “one evening a week and every other weekend.”
 Various forms of joint custody rights are also available, where the children spend more-or-less equal amounts of time with both parents, and the parents share decision-making authority with each other.

-As a Utah Child Custody Attorney in Salt Lake City, at J.D.
+As Utah Child Custody Attorneys in Salt Lake City, at J.D.
 Milliner & Associates we will fight to help you make sure your children get the custody arrangement that is best for them.
 We are experienced in family law, and are here to help with evaluating your case, filing a divorce petition, division of property, divorce modification, and fighting to achieve a result that works well for you and your children via an appropriate combination of mediation and litigation.
 Our attorneys are up to date on the alimony and child support laws.

 Contact Us at 801-505-5600 for your Free Consultation Today!

 Can Child Custody Matters Be Resolved Outside of Court?